 Inventory tracking can be either manual or automated.
 Larger companies have traditionally used automated systems that include bar code scanners, analytics, automatic or semi-autonomous relief systems tied to BOMs and adjusted when orders are sent to the shop floor, and others.

-SMEs often use manual tracking of inventory and consists of lists, spreadsheets, manual SOPs, and standard work to keep track of the material flow.
+SMEs often use manual tracking of inventory which consists of lists, spreadsheets, manual SOPs, and standard work to keep track of the material flow.
 However, with advances in software today, there is little reason for SMEs to manually track inventory.
 Advanced, agile, and flexible software has “leveled the playing field,” making automated standalone software or inventory tracking as part of an SME-sized MRP or ERP on par with that used by larger companies.

 Types of inventory